US sanctions Paraguay VP, former president for corruption | Politics

 - Peru

-The United States issued sanctions against Paraguay's former President Horacio Cartes Jara and current Vice President Hugo Velázquez Moreno, unveiling explosive accusations on Thursday that they participated in widespread schemes of corruption and have ties to members of a terrorist organisation.
+The United States has issued sanctions against Paraguay's former President Horacio Cartes Jara and current Vice President Hugo Velázquez Moreno, unveiling explosive accusations that they participated in widespread schemes of corruption and have ties to members of a terrorist organisation.

 The former president and current vice president have been involved "in systemic corruption that has undermined democratic institutions in Paraguay" and have ties to members of Hezbollah, which the United States designates as a terrorist organisation, the Treasury Department said.